 But exactly how shitty will your weed be if you forget about it all year, you ask?
 The United Nations Office on Drugs and Crime has a solid answer.
 Basically, the gradual loss of THC in stored cannabis is proportional to the amount of time your weed sits in storage.
-Overall, the study’s authors found that after one year of being kept at room temperature, your flower’s THC content will decrease by about 17 percent.
-After two years, you’re seeing a 27 percent loss in potency; three years brings you a 35 percent drop; and by four years, your weed is almost half as potent as it once was.
-So, say you start off with a nice, potent Blue Dream, which was lab-tested at 33 percent THC.
+Overall, the study’s authors found that after one year of being kept at room temperature, your flower’s THC content will decrease by about 17%.
+After two years, you’re seeing a 27% loss in potency; three years brings you a 35% drop; and by four years, your weed is almost half as potent as it once was.
+So, say you start off with a nice, potent Purple Punch that was lab-tested at 22% THC.
 Store those flavorful nugs in your bedroom for four years, and that flower will probably just put you to sleep if it does anything at all.

-It’s not bad to smoke geriatric ganga, but I wouldn’t necessarily say it’s good either.
+It’s not bad to smoke geriatric weed, but I wouldn’t necessarily say it’s good either.
 Cannabis is different from a fine wine in that it won’t always get better the longer it is aged.
-However, like fine wine, you want to store your nugs in a cool, dark place.
+However, like fine wine, you want to store your nugs in a cool, dark place to help it last longer.
 Your mom’s basement will do just fine.
-One of those nifty marijuana humidors would be perfect.
+One of those nifty cannabis humidors would be perfect.
 And Buffalo Bill’s lotion pit works, too, if being a creeper is more your style.
 Point being, keep your weed out of the sun and rain if you want it to get you high.

 And if you want to make that weed last—whether you’re a slow burner or prepping for the apocalypse—there are a couple key tricks to keeping it tight.
 For instance, avoid too-large containers, paper anything, and plastic baggies that get punctured easily and aren’t particularly airtight anyway.
 So much for my hidden pantry weed.
 Sigh.